 - NZD/USD – New Zealand Dollar / U.S. Dollar.

 How does a strong dollar affect the stock market?
 Being diversified and with companies selling globally, the S&P500 won’t be significantly affected by the movements of the USD.
-We can benefit from this knowledge in that we know certain companies that rely on imports will be affected by dollar strengthening.
+We can benefit from this knowledge in that strengthening the dollar will affect certain companies that rely on dollar imports.

-While exporters will be helped if the dollar is down.
-The USD and stock markets do move in the same direction under some circumstances.
-And usually, upward movements are longer in duration than downward movements.
-Knowing what currencies move in the same direction as the USD will help currency traders as well.
+Meanwhile, exporters will be helped if the dollar is down and the USD and stock markets move in the same direction under some circumstances.
+Usually, upward movements are longer in duration than downward movements.
+Knowing what currencies move in the same direction as the USD will also help currency traders.

-As always, never put at risk with one position more than you’re willing to lose and good luck with all of your trades.
+As always, never put yourself at risk with one position more than you’re willing to lose, and good luck with all your trades.